Personify-AI/rag_short_intro/README.md

 ### 2. Get an Open AI Account

-We;ll need OpenAI to create Embeddings and LLM calls.
+We'll need OpenAI to create Embeddings and complete LLM calls to generate answers.

 Got to https://openai.com/api and log in or sign up.